|

 Scott Douglas, and Jurgen Schnieder.
 Terry Orr, a principal dancer

 was also given the responsibility to rehearse certain ballets.
+The ABT

 stars, besides “Misha” Baryshnikov, were other Soviet defectors,